 We plan to seek required additional capital, and may do so through a variety of means, including through private and public equity offerings and debt financings.
 For example, in December 2022, we sold certain of our royalty and milestone interests under the Pierre Fabre Commercialization Agreement, subject to a specified cap, to HCRx pursuant to the HCRx Agreement.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, or if existing holders of warrants exercise their rights to purchase common stock, the ownership interest of existing stockholders will be diluted, and the terms may include liquidation or other preferences that adversely affect the rights of stockholders.
-To the extent equity valuations, including the trading price of our common stock, are depressed as a result of economic disruptions or other uncertainties, for example due to rising inflationary pressures, the ongoing Russian invasion of Ukraine or other factors, the potential magnitude of this dilution will increase.
+To the extent equity valuations, including the trading price of our common stock, are depressed as a result of economic disruptions or other uncertainties, for example due to rising inflationary pressures, the war in Ukraine, the war in the Middle East or other factors, the potential magnitude of this dilution will increase.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take certain actions, including incurring additional debt, making capital expenditures, entering into licensing arrangements, or declaring dividends.
 If we raise additional funds from third parties, we may have to relinquish valuable rights to our technologies or product candidates or grant licenses or other rights on terms that are not favorable to us.
 If we are unable to raise additional funds through equity or debt financing when needed, we may be required to delay, limit, reduce or terminate our product development efforts for our product candidates, grant to others the rights to develop and market product candidates that we would otherwise prefer to develop ourselves or take other actions that are adverse to our business.

-Our 2022 workforce reduction may not result in anticipated savings, could result in total costs and expenses that are greater than expected and could disrupt our business.
+Our workforce reductions may not result in anticipated savings, could result in total costs and expenses that are greater than expected and could disrupt our business.

 In August 2022, we reduced our workforce by approximately 20% across all areas of our company, including members of management.
-The reduction in force reflects a prioritization around key research and development programs and the reduction of our expense profile.
+In November 2023, we announced that we plan to implement a further reduction of our workforce by approximately 30%.
+The reductions in force reflect a prioritization around key research and development programs and the reduction of our expense profile.
 We may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our restructuring efforts due to unforeseen difficulties, delays or unexpected costs.
-If we are unable to realize the expected operational efficiencies and cost savings from the restructuring, our operating results and financial condition would be adversely affected.
+If we are unable to realize the expected operational efficiencies and cost savings from restructuring, our operating results and financial condition would be adversely affected.
 We also cannot be certain that we will not have to undertake additional workforce reductions or restructuring activities in the future.
 Furthermore, our cost savings plan may be disruptive to our operations, which could affect our ability to generate product revenue.
 In addition, our workforce reductions could yield unanticipated consequences, such as attrition beyond planned staff reductions, or disruptions in our day-to-day operations.
-Our workforce reduction could also harm our ability to attract and retain qualified management, scientific, clinical, and manufacturing personnel who are critical to our business.
+Our workforce reductions could also harm our ability to attract and retain qualified management, scientific, clinical, and manufacturing personnel who are critical to our business.
 Any failure to attract or retain qualified personnel could prevent us from successfully developing and commercializing our product candidates in the future, including tab-cel, if approved.